hyperspy/hyperspy/doc/user_guide/tools.rst

-examples, the data is stored in a numpy array in the :py:attr:`~.signal.BaseSignal.data` attribute, the original parameters in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute, the mapped parameters in the :py:attr:`~.signal.BaseSignal.metadata` attribute and the information (including calibration) can be accessed (and modified) in the :py:class:`~.axes.:py:class:`~.axes.AxesManager`` attribute.
+examples, the data is stored in a numpy array in the :py:attr:`~.signal.BaseSignal.data` attribute, the original parameters in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute, the mapped parameters in the :py:attr:`~.signal.BaseSignal.metadata` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:class:`~.axes.:py:class:`~.axes.AxesManager`` attribute.